 Surface Cause: You're in the 'Promotions' Tab

 The most common reasons shoppers abandon carts have little to do with your email copy.
-Research shows the biggest culprit is high extra costs like shipping and taxes, which accounts for 48% of abandoned carts.
+Research shows the biggest culprit is high extra costs like shipping and taxes, which accounts for 48% of abandoned carts (opens in a new tab).
 Another significant factor is being forced to create an account, which turns away 26% of potential buyers.
 A generic marketing email, no matter how clever, can't have a personal conversation about these very specific points of friction.

 Even if your message was perfectly tailored, it first has to be seen.
 The reality of email today is that it's an incredibly crowded and noisy channel.
 Your well-intentioned recovery email probably lands in a Gmail "Promotions" tab or an Outlook "Other" folder, a digital graveyard where marketing messages go to be ignored or bulk-deleted.
 You’re competing for attention not just against other brands in your space, but against every brand a person has ever given their email to.